MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-deepdive.md

 - **AppDelegate.cs** – This file contains the main application class and is responsible for creating the Window, building the user interface, and listening to events from the operating system.
 - **Main.storyboard** - The Storyboard contains the visual design of the application’s user interface.
 Storyboard files open in a graphical editor called the iOS Designer.
 - **ViewController.cs** – The view controller powers the screen (View) that a user sees and touches.
 The view controller is responsible for handling interactions between the user and the View.
 - **ViewController.designer.cs** – The `designer.cs` is an auto-generated file that serves as the glue between controls in the View and their code representations in the view controller.
 Because this is an internal plumbing file, the IDE will overwrite any manual changes and most of the time this file can be ignored.
-For more information on the relationship between the visual Designer and the backing code, refer to the  [Introduction to the iOS Designer](~/ios/user-interface/designer/introduction.md) guide.
 - **Info.plist** – The **Info.plist** is where application properties such as the application name, icons, launch images, and more are set.
 This is a powerful file and a thorough introduction to it is available in the [Working with Property Lists](~/ios/app-fundamentals/property-lists.md) guide.
 - **Entitlements.plist** - The entitlements property list lets us specify application *capabilities* (also called App Store Technologies) such as iCloud, PassKit, and more.
 More information on the  **Entitlements.plist** can be found in the  [Working with Property Lists](~/ios/app-fundamentals/property-lists.md) guide.
 For a general introduction to entitlements, refer to the  [Device Provisioning](~/ios/get-started/installation/device-provisioning/index.md) guide.